Vikash174/News-app/README.md

 We can search and save news article.
 We can delete an article by swapping left or right.

+It get the article from NewsApi website's api using retrofit.

 ## Getting Started